-Southern states are constantly battling overflowing shelters, heartworm positive dogs and cases of neglect and abuse.
-It's not that there are no instances of these things in the Northeast, but Northbound rescue has chosen to focus on dogs in the South because the need is currently so great.
+Southern states are constantly battling overflowing shelters, strays, heartworm positive dogs and cases of neglect and abuse.
+It's not that there are no instances of these things in the Northeast, but Northbound rescue has chosen to focus on dogs in the South because the need is so great.

-This is a very complicated and complex question with no specific answer... but lack of spaying/neutering, weak animal protection laws, lack of enforcement of laws, economic circumstances, lack of education and cultural norms are some of the factors that contribute to the current state of dog culture in the South.
+This is a very complicated and complex question with no specific answer... but lack of spaying/neutering, weak animal protection laws, lack of enforcement of laws, economic circumstances, lack of education and cultural norms are some of the factors that contribute to the current state of animal culture in the South.